grey-fish/grey-fish.github.io/Natas/Level6.md

 <br/>

 ## Solution
-In source code, the line `include "includes/secret.inc"` means there is a `secret.inc` file, which this page relies own.
+In source code, the line `include "includes/secret.inc"` means there is a `secret.inc` file, which this page includes in its code.
 Lets check that

 ![Level 6 Solution](./images/Level6_solution.png)